Adaptive Multi-task Learning for Multi-sector Portfolio Optimization

-Theorem \ref{theorem loading} presents the asymptotic properties of estimators for common factors, factor loadings, and their product.
-Compared to the classic asymptotic results in \cite{fan2013large}, the additional term $\iota_m$, which is related to the number of sectors $M$ and the relatedness of sector $m$ with other sectors, arises from accounting for multiple datasets.
-It is clear that we have $\varphi_m =0$ according to Definition \ref{defination 1} when $M = 1$, and thus the results in Theorem \ref{theorem loading} degenerates to Theorem 4 of \cite{fan2013large}.
-The impact of other sectors on sector $m$ is regulated by the tuning parameter $\lambda$.
-Notably, if $\lambda$ is of constant order, our multi-sector analysis achieves the same convergence rate as analyzing each sector independently.
-In particular, when $\lambda = 0$, the multi-sector analysis reduces to a separate analysis for each sector.
-It is also worth noting that in situations where $\lambda$ is sufficiently large such that the penalization dominates mean squared error terms, our multi-sector analysis is largely distinct from the pooled analysis, as the estimators are biased due to the penalization.
+Lemma \ref{lemma 1} presents the asymptotic properties of estimators for common factors and factor loadings in each sector.
+It is clear that both common factor and factor loading estimations are consistent with the corresponding population counterparts.
+Compared to the classic asymptotic results shown in \cite{fan2013large}, the additional term $\iota_m$, which is related to the number of sectors $M$ and the relatedness of sector $m$ to other sectors $\varphi_m$, arises from accounting for multiple datasets.
+In particular, when $\lambda = 0$, the optimization problem for each sector is independent of the others and the multi-task analysis reduces to a separate analysis for each sector; In this case, the convergence rates coincide with those shown in Theorem 4 of \cite{fan2013large}.
+Moreover, when $\lambda = o(\sqrt{p_m T})$ and $\lambda = o(T^{-1/4}p_m \log p_m)$, the additional term $\iota_m$ is asymptotically dominated by the other terms, so that the penalty does not affect the asymptotic results.
+However, when either of these rate conditions fails to hold, the penalty term actually affect the final convergence results.